Skip to Main Content

 Using quotation marks in a search tells the database that you are looking for an exact phrase.
 Because of this, you only need to use quotation marks for a concept that is two or more words.
 For example if you were researching Social Security, using quotation marks ["social security"] would tell the database that you only want search results where Social Security appears as a phrase.

 Without the quotation marks, the database actually reads your search as [social AND security].
-This is an important concept to remember.
 Library databases will interpret strings of terms without any quotation marks or Boolean operators as being connected by the term AND.
-For example a search for [climate change glaciers] is translated by the database as [climate AND change AND glaciers].
-This could return search results that are unrelated to your information need.
+This is likely to return results unrelated to your research question.

 Truncation and Wild Cards